 Walkers retreated to a massive tent for snacks, refreshments and fellowship after crossing the finish line.

-One had a t-shirt that read, “Nothing is impossible.
+One had a T-shirt that read, “Nothing is impossible.
 The word itself says I’m possible. - Audrey Hepburn.”
 Another’s sweatshirt read, “Life isn’t easy.
 Life isn’t perfect.
 Life is good.”

-It was certainly a good day at Rich Harvest Farms.
+It certainly was a good day at Rich Harvest Farms.

 To donate to the Canopy Capital Campaign, go to mygiantsteps.org/donate/canopy-capital-campaign/.